nmaggioni/Kanbanion/README.md

 Check [the releases page](https://github.com/nmaggioni/Kanbanion/releases) for ready-to-run builds.

-If you want to run Kanbanion directly from the repo, clone it and run the following commands.
+If you want to run Kanbanion directly from the repo in development mode, clone it and run the following commands.

 ```
-$ npm install
+$ npm ci
-$ bower install
+$ ./node_modules/bower/bin/bower install
 $ npm start
 ```

+The DevTools pane will open automatically.

 ### Build